 - Examine the feasibility and sustainability of a theory-based program. - Plan and conduct a qualitative research project.
-Manage data, analyze findings, and generate an exhibit for public display and report for key stakeholders. - Demonstrate cultural humility, respect and meaningful representation of marginalized groups in data collection, data organization, and presentation of results. - Critique proposals for population health programs. - Apply statistical methods for the determination of the structure of a measurement instrument. - Identify, critically review, assess and synthesize the scientific evidence behind a specific public health challenge related to your concentration.
+Manage data, analyze findings, and generate an exhibit for public display and report for key stakeholders. - Demonstrate cultural humility, respect, and meaningful representation of marginalized groups in data collection, data organization, and presentation of results. - Critique proposals for population health programs. - Apply statistical methods for the determination of the structure of a measurement instrument. - Identify, critically review, assess, and synthesize the scientific evidence behind a specific public health challenge related to your concentration.

 The public health program requires the completion of 45 credits including a Clerkship-Applied Practice Experience (C-APE) and Capstone-Integrative Learning Experience (C-ILE).
-A Graduate Certificate in Public Health (18 credits) is also available.
-Students earning a Graduate Certificate will identify six courses, three core and three other courses (elective or core), in consultation with the Program Director.